 PLEASE NOTE: This course is not a substitute for the EMDR Basic Training and does not qualify as training in EMDR.

-BOOK TITLE: Eye Movement Desensitization and Reprocessing: Basic Principles, Protocols and Procedures, 2nd Edition, by Francine Shapiro, PhD (Guilford Press, 2001).
+BOOK TITLE: EMDR: Basic Principles, Protocols and Procedures, 2nd Edition, by Francine Shapiro, PhD (Guilford Press, 2001).

 AUTHOR: FRANCINE SHAPIRO, PHD., is the originator and developer of EMDR, which has been so well researched that it is now recommended as an effective treatment for trauma in the Practice Guidelines of the American Psychiatric Association, and those of the Departments of Defense and Veterans Affairs.
 Dr. Shapiro is a Senior Research Fellow Emeritus at the Mental Research Institute in Palo Alto, California, Executive Director of the EMDR Institute in Watsonville, CA, and founder and President Emeritus of the Trauma Recovery EMDR Humanitarian Assistance Programs, a non-profit organization that coordinates disaster response and low fee trainings worldwide.